Shell script: Advantages and disadvantages

-Perhaps the biggest advantage of writing a shell script is that the commands and syntax are exactly the same as those directly entered at the command-line.
+One of the biggest advantages of writing a shell script is that the commands and syntax are exactly the same as those directly entered at the command-line.
 The programmer does not have to switch to a totally different syntax, as they would if the script were written in a different language, or if a compiled language were used.

 Often, writing a shell script is much quicker than writing the equivalent code in other programming languages.
 The many advantages include easy program or file selection, quick start, and interactive debugging.
 A shell script can be used to provide a sequencing and decision-making linkage around existing programs, and for moderately sized scripts the absence of a compilation step is an advantage.
 Interpretive running makes it easy to write debugging code into a script and re-run it to detect and fix bugs.
 Non-expert users can use scripting to tailor the behavior of programs, and shell scripting provides some limited scope for multiprocessing.

 On the other hand, shell scripting is prone to costly errors.
 Inadvertent typing errors such as rm -rf * / (instead of the intended rm -rf */) are folklore in the Unix community; a single extra space converts the command from one that deletes all subdirectories contained in the current directory, to one which deletes everything from the file system's root directory.
 Similar problems can transform cp and mv into dangerous weapons, and misuse of the > redirect can delete the contents of a file.

 Another significant disadvantage is the slow execution speed and the need to launch a new process for almost every shell command executed.
 When a script's job can be accomplished by setting up a pipeline in which efficient filter commands perform most of the work, the slowdown is mitigated, but a complex script is typically several orders of magnitude slower than a conventional compiled program that performs an equivalent task.

 There are also compatibility problems between different platforms.
-Larry Wall, creator of Perl, famously wrote that "It's easier to port a shell than a shell script."
+Larry Wall, creator of Perl, famously wrote that "It's easier to port a shell than a shell script", referring to the inconsistent behavior of command-line programs across systems.
+(His specific example would have been fixed by POSIX standardization of grep.)

 Similarly, more complex scripts can run into the limitations of the shell scripting language itself; the limits make it difficult to write quality code, and extensions by various shells to ameliorate problems with the original shell language can make problems worse.

 Many disadvantages of using some script languages are caused by design flaws within the language syntax or implementation, and are not necessarily imposed by the use of a text-based command-line; there are a number of shells which use other shell programming languages or even full-fledged languages like Scsh (which uses Scheme).